szpajder/dumpvdl2/README.md

 ##### SDRPLAY RSP1/2 Native

- Sdrplay RSP native driver have some advanced option to support different antenna port, Bias-T, notch filter on AM/FM.
+SDRPlay RSP native driver supports several advanced configuration options:

+- switching antenna ports,
+- bias-t
+- notch filter on AM/FM
+- AGC

+Type `./dumpvdl2 --help` to find out all the options and their default values.

- A sample start with antenna A selection, bias-t off and notch filter :
+Example: start the program with antenna A selection, bias-t off and notch filter on:

         ./dumpvdl2 --sdrplay 0 --gain 80 --antenna A --biast 0 --notch-filter 1 136975000